 We didn’t make much money building websites, but it was fun.
 Paula and I were truly a team on this, and we both learned quite a bit about business.
 We were in a referral group, which I found particularly interesting.
 We’re still customers of several of the people we met in that group.
 Ultimately, we were trying to sell to smaller businesses instead of large enterprises, and we just didn’t talk to enough small businesses to make a good living.
 After a year or so, we scrapped that business, and I went back to taking the highest-paid contract I could find.
 We were living near my childhood home, but we were far from settled.

 In July 2001, I started another contract for Desmond in New York City.
 We were defining a methodology for JP Morgan Chase and helping them on a variety of projects.
 I still loved this type of work, even though the outcomes for this customer were pretty squishy.
-One project involved analyzing the workflow for the swaps desk to understand why they always had to work so late.
+One project involved analyzing the workflow for the swaps desk to understand why the team always had to work so late.
 We absolutely nailed the analysis – we figured out precisely what the problem was – but nothing came of it.
 It seemed to me that someone should start building a solution, but we never did.
 I suspect we didn’t have the right decision makers engaged for that specific project.

 When I returned to New York three weeks later, I switched to a new project in the credit cards area.
 This one involved more teaching, which I enjoyed.
 Instead of just doing the analysis and wondering why we didn’t build a solution, I was trying to get others to do the analysis in a way that was new for them.

 We fell in love with the city during that time, even with all its post-9/11 weirdness (or maybe because of it).
 Still, we wanted to be home.
-We missed our cats.
 We had purchased a house in August and hadn’t even moved in.
 People on our street later joked that they thought we were in the CIA or something.
 And I really wanted a kid.
 I was beginning to worry that if we didn’t settle down more, we’d never have one.

 So I quit the contract, and we proceeded to move into our house.
 Unfortunately, I didn’t recognize that the Michigan economy was in the toilet, and it was going to be very difficult to find a decent paying contract near home.
 We had finally built up a small financial cushion, but we spent the whole thing (and more) fixing up our new home.
 Yikes.